nature-heart-software/izabela/README.md

 > **Note:** A restart is required after installing a virtual audio cable.

-You can keep using any app (that isn't in fullscreen) in the background while Izabela is in the foreground.
+You can keep using any non-fullscreen application in the background while Izabela is in the foreground.
 If you're using Izabela over games, I recommend setting your game in borderless, windowed or borderless windowed mode instead of fullscreen.